carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 > ## Project organisation problems
 >
-> Discussion – what goes wrong with project organisation?
+> Discuss what can go wrong with project organisation:
-> - Where is the code that made this figure?
+> - Struggling to find the code that creates a particular figure
-> - I am disgusted to even look at this directory
+> - Hating to look at or even think about your project because of how badly organised it is
-> - ...
 >
 {: .challenge}